eMedicine Specialties > Neurology > Neuro-oncology

 • Osteomas appear as round sclerotic lesions arising from the outer table (less frequently inner table) of the skull without involvement of diploë.
 The spongy osteoma may be radiolucent.
 Osteoid osteomas consist of a radiolucent nidus with a surrounding zone of dense sclerosis.

-• In ossifying fibromas, the initial lesion is radiolucent, but it progressively becomes radiopaque, with sharp margins and dilated vascular channels (see Media file 1).
+• In ossifying fibromas, the initial lesion is radiolucent, but it progressively becomes radiopaque, with sharp margins and dilated vascular channels, as shown below.

 • Osteoblastomas appear as well-demarcated noncontrast-enhancing lytic lesions with smooth calcified margins.